 Project #2 - Team Chassis Design and Fabrication

 In this project, your team will complete the design and fabrication of the chassis for your robot.
-It is strongly recommended that your team meet before lab session to block-in a design, that way, fabrication can be completed in one lab session.

 Materials:

-• 2 - motor brackets
+• 2 - motors and motor brackets mounted precisely in a colinear, differential drive geometry

 • stranded ribbon cable for fabricating motor cables to PWM outputs.

-• 2 - wheels and a caster.
+• 2 - wheels and a temporary 3rd point of contact

-Report (one per team):
+Final Report (one per team):

 • a short verbal description of the design concept, including a diagram "as built" and the concept as it might look when the whole robot is done---guess.